aaronpriven/Array-2D-pm/README.md

 - Where rows are columns are removed from the object (as with any of the `pop_*`, `shift_*`, `del_*` methods), time-consuming assemblage of return values is ommitted in void context.
+- Some care is taken to ensure that rows are not autovivified.
+Normally, if the highest row in an arrayref-of-arrayrefs is 2, and a program attempts to read the value of $aoa->\[3\]->\[$anything\], Perl will create an empty third row.
+This module avoids autovification from just reading data.

 ## CLASS METHODS